Thrifty Outdoor Landscaping: Transform Your Yard with these 5 Cottage Style Projects

 Thrifty Outdoor Projects – Reclaimed Wood Walkway

-This project takes a little muscle, but it’s so worth it in the end!
+Disclaimer: installation of this project takes a little muscle and dedication, but it’s so worth it in the end!
 Last summer our church tore out a very old and long wheel chair ramp in order to make room for an addition.
 All of the wood was pressure treated and had a beautifully aged, gray patina.
 When I saw that it was headed to the dumpster, my thrifty heart couldn’t bear it.

 We took all of the wood and used it for so many different projects, but this walkway is one of my favorites!!
 It was so simple that I did most of it myself.

-We simply dug up the grass with a shovel, creating a rectangle the same depth as the boards.
-We put down some weed barrier fabric, laid down our boards, and filled in the gaps with pea gravel!
+We simply dug up the grass in our lawn with a shovel, creating a rectangle the same depth as the boards.
+We put down some weed barrier fabric for weed control, laid down our boards, and filled in the gaps with pea gravel!

 I love how quaint this walkway is leading into our backyard.
-We planted Snowball hydrangeas on one side of the fence and Annabelle Hydrangeas on the other…can you imagine when they are fully matured and bloomed?
-What a charming, cottage style entrance into our backyard. 🙂
+We planted Snowball hydrangea perennials as hedges on one side of the fence and Annabelle Hydrangeas on the other – can you imagine when they are fully matured and bloomed?
+While I love flowers and blooms, any greenery will add beauty to your backyard.
+What a charming, cottage style entrance into our backyard!

 Thrifty Outdoor Projects – DIY Bench

 This DIY bench is literally the easiest project ever!
 We bought eight blocks, stacked them up and laid a pressure treated board on top.
 BAM!
-Super cheap and the perfect spot for Mike to sit while he grills dinner!
+Super cheap seating area and the perfect spot for Mike to sit in the shade on our pea gravel patio while he grills dinner!

-I love the rustic touch that the concrete adds, and the over time the board on top has weathered beautifully!
+I love the rustic touch that the concrete adds next to the pavers and pea gravel, and over time the board on top has weathered beautifully!

 Thrifty Outdoor Projects – Stone Planter

-I already mentioned this project when I revealed our Thrifty Shed Makeover, but this stone planter was honestly so simple!
-I got all the stone for free at a garage sale (I made a trade with a friend) a few years ago, and we installed it under our porch in the front of our home
+I already mentioned this project when I revealed our Thrifty Shed Makeover, but this natural stone planter was honestly so simple!
+I got all the stone for free at a garage sale, no purchase necessary (I made a trade with a friend), and we installed it under our porch in the front of our home.

 I love stone so much, in fact some of my favorite English cottages are made completely of stone which is why I love incorporating it into my own home!